Primary Physical Education and Sports Premium

-St. Edburg’s have received £8665 for the current academic year (2016-2017).
+St Edburg’s have received £ 17,690 for the current academic year.

-During the 2016/17 school year, through our affiliation to North Oxfordshire School Sport Partnership, the children at St. Edburg’s have so far participated in School Games football, cross country, athletics, dance and multi-skills and they will also be given the opportunity to take part in dodgeball, netball and lots more!
+During this school year, through our affiliation to North Oxfordshire School Sport Partnership, the children at St. Edburg’s have so far participated in School Games cross country - 38 children attended this event, and 18 children qualified for the Cross Country Finals!
+This is a record amount for us at St Edburg's.
+Throughout the year children will also be given the opportunity to attend events in athletics, dance, netball and lots more!
 Through these activities children have been signposted to sporting clubs and events taking place within the community.

-Our links to NOSSP have also allowed some Year 5 and 6 children to take part in a Young Leader training day.
-These Year 5’s and 6’s, with the help of Mrs Shergold, are running lunch time games for the younger children.
+The Sports Premium has allowed us to build on the children’s leadership skills and our links to NOSSP have also allowed some Year 5 children to take part in a Young Leader training day.
+These Year 5’s, with the help of our lunchtime supervisors, are focusing on inclusive playtime games with younger children on the playground.
 They are doing an excellent job and the younger children have great fun!
 These leadership skills are feeding into curriculum P.E. too and the children love being given the opportunity to be an ‘expert’ and coach their peers on a particular skill.
 We have also used these leadership skills to improve behaviour throughout school – giving children specific jobs and leading roles has given them a purpose and a reason to engage in their activity.

 Additionally, the School Games Values are now completely embedded within school life and throughout the year we might award School Games Values Certificates in assembly.
 These certificates are not given specifically for sports activities or just in sports week, and therefore children recognise the importance of P.E. and School Sports to their learning across the school.
 This has improved behaviour and self-esteem as well as promoting good citizenship throughout our school.